 Currently, coronavirus-related payment holidays and other forms of financial help are not recorded by credit agencies – although lenders may be able to infer it from a gap in payments – but from November onwards that is all set to change.

-Here, Which? looks at how payment holidays work, what credit reference agencies and lenders are doing to protect borrowers that claim the relief and what actions you need to take to ensure your credit score doesn’t take any damage.
+Here, Which? looks at how payment holidays work, what credit reference agencies and lenders are doing to protect borrowers that claim the relief and what actions you need to take to protect your credit score – both before and after 31 October.